vkovac2/multiagent_fairness_reproducibility/README.md

 ```
 python main.py --env simple_torus --algorithm ddpg_symmetric --checkpoint_path /path/to/model/checkpoints
 ```
-To train with a varying number of evaders and pursuers we use the simple_torus_modulate.py scenario:
+To train with a varying number of evaders and pursuers we use the simple_torus.py scenario:
 ```
-python main.py --env simple_torus_modulate --algorithm ddpg_symmetric --checkpoint_path /path/to/model/checkpoints --nb_pred 5 --nb_prey 1
+python main.py --env simple_torus --algorithm ddpg_symmetric --nb_agents 5 --nb_prey 1
 ```